 Polly and Dino

-This film was another of Alfred Hitchcock's tales of sexual perversity and obsession - billed as a 'sex mystery' with the questioning tagline:
+Alfred Hitchcock's tale of sexual perversity and obsession was billed as a 'sex mystery' with the questioning tagline:

 It featured the prudish title character Marnie/Mary Edgar (icy blonde Tippi Hedren) who was sexually frigid.
 Her deep-seated problems were due to trauma when witnessing as a young 5 year-old (Melody Thomas Scott) her 20 year-old prostitute mother Bernice Edgar (Louise Latham) being attacked by sex partner and pedophile sailor (Bruce Dern)).